 Join a fishing expedition to Chilkoot Lake or spend an afternoon bouncing between the city’s independent galleries.
 Haines enjoys a rich local art scene and museums you won’t find anywhere else; such as the Hammer Museum with its 2000 exhibits dedicated to this common DIY tool.
 A visit to the American Bald Eagle Foundation will introduce you to several species of this majestic bird up close, or join a guided wildlife tour for a chance to sight some of Alaska’s native creatures, perhaps even a distant brown bear, while enjoying more of the area’s spellbinding scenery.

 Eating and drinking near Haines cruise port.

-Haines has a varied food and drink scene, which champions native Alaskan fare alongside some worldly international offerings.
-You’ll find everything from grab-and-go food trucks serving innovative takes on local favourites to roadhouse restaurants and cafés offering a blend of savoury and sweet staples.
-Downtown is where one of the highest concentrations of food outlets in the city can be found, and the historic houses here add plenty of character to appreciate before or after a bite.
-The city is also home to some distilleries and breweries, which offer a great taste of locally brewed spirits and craft beers to sample.
+Haines has a varied food and drink scene, which champions native Alaskan fare alongside some worldly offerings.
+You’ll find everything from food trucks serving innovative takes on local favorites to roadhouse restaurants offering a blend of sweet and savory staples.
+Downtown has one of the highest concentrations of food outlets in the city, and the historic houses here provide plenty of character to admire.
+Haines is also home to a handful of local breweries and a gin distillery, which offer a great taste of natively brewed craft beers and spirits.